ibm-cloud-docs/cephaas/create-clusters.md

 Resource consumption
 :   You manage how your applications use compute, storage, and GPU resources within your allocated quotas.

-## Create a cluster
+## Create a cluster through ROKS
 {: #create-a-cluster}

-Use the IBM Cloud console to start cluster creation from your IBM Fusion as a service deployment.
-The deployment dashboard surfaces capacity, quotas, and status information, while cluster creation is completed in the Red Hat OpenShift on IBM Cloud Satellite workflow.
+Cluster creation must be performed through Red Hat OpenShift on IBM Cloud (ROKS).
+The IBM Fusion as a service UI provides visibility into cluster status and resource usage but does not support cluster creation operations.

 1. Log in to the {{site.data.keyword.cloud_notm}} console.
-2. Open your IBM Fusion as a service deployment from the **Resource list**.
+2. Navigate to **Kubernetes** > **Clusters** in the IBM Cloud console.
-3. From the deployment dashboard, click **Cluster management** > **Clusters**.
+3. Click **Create cluster**.

-The **Clusters** page shows Name, State, Location, Worker count, Created date, Version, and Infrastructure.
+4. Select **Red Hat OpenShift** as the cluster type.

-4. Click **Create cluster**.
+5. Select **Satellite** as the infrastructure.
-5. When prompted, choose the option to create the cluster through the Red Hat OpenShift on IBM Cloud Satellite portal.
+6. Follow the detailed steps in [Creating Red Hat OpenShift on IBM Cloud clusters in Satellite](/docs/openshift?topic=openshift-satellite-clusters&interface=ui).

-6. In the Red Hat OpenShift on IBM Cloud Satellite workflow, follow the detailed steps in [Creating Red Hat OpenShift on IBM Cloud clusters in Satellite](/docs/openshift?topic=openshift-satellite-clusters&interface=ui).
+During cluster configuration, ensure you select the Satellite location associated with your IBM Fusion as a service deployment.

-The service redirects you to the standard IBM Cloud workflow for creating Satellite clusters.
+{: tip}

 ## Configure cluster details
 {: #configure-cluster-details}